The Late Show with Stephen Colbert: Cancellation controversy

-The decision was made while Paramount, owner of CBS, was in the process of closing a multibillion-dollar merger with the movie studio Skydance, which requires the approval of the Federal Communications Commission (FCC), and days after CBS and Paramount agreed to pay $16 million to settle a lawsuit by President Donald Trump, a settlement that Colbert had criticized on the air on July 14, 2025, as "a big fat bribe".
-As a result, the decision attracted significant controversy and criticism.
+The decision was made while Paramount, owner of CBS, was in the process of closing a multibillion-dollar merger with Skydance, which required the approval of the Federal Communications Commission (FCC).
+Skydance CEO David Ellison is the son of billionaire Larry Ellison, who is a friend and supporter of Donald Trump.
+The decision also became public days after CBS and Paramount agreed to pay $16 million to settle a lawsuit by President Donald Trump, a settlement that Colbert had criticized on July 14, 2025, as "a big fat bribe".

+As a result, the cancellation attracted significant controversy and criticism.
 According to The Hollywood Reporter, the news of the show ending was met "with shock and disgust" from politicians and entertainers.
+Questions arose as to whether the cancellation of Colbert, a trenchant and vocal critic of Trump, was related to the government's review of the merger or to the legal settlement with Trump, who had previously called for Colbert's contract to be "terminated".
 Senator Elizabeth Warren issued a statement saying: "CBS canceled Colbert's show just three days after Colbert called out CBS owner Paramount for its $16 million settlement with Trump — a deal that looks like bribery.
 America deserves to know if his show was canceled for political reasons."
-Colbert frequently criticizes Trump on the show.
-The decision led to questions on whether the cancellation of Colbert, a trenchant and vocal critic of Trump, was related to the government's review of the merger or to the legal settlement with Trump, who had previously called for Colbert's contract to be "terminated".
 Senator Adam B. Schiff, who happened to have appeared on the show the day of the announcement, said of the decision: "If Paramount and CBS ended The Late Show for political reasons, the public deserves to know" and later submitted a letter to the FCC asking about what role it might have played.
 The Writers Guild of America also called on Attorney General of New York Letitia James to investigate the circumstances of the cancellation.
 In an official response to a letter from Senator Warren, Senator Bernie Sanders and Senator Ron Wyden, Skydance Media said it was not involved in the decision.

+Despite being number one in its timeslot, the Late Show was reportedly losing the network money due to high costs and audience fragmentation, digital competition, and falling ad revenue for network and late-night shows.
+Ad revenue for network late-night talk shows collectively dropped 50% from $439 million in 2018 to $220 million in 2024.
+Washington Post columnists Emily Yahr and Geoff Edgers elaborated on audience fragmentation, mentioning that due to the social media era, late-night television was no longer appointment viewing for many people, and personalities and celebrities that had made names for themselves via newer media outlets became more influential.